ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can see a custom error message when an HTTP error occurs so that I can understand why the error has occurred and easily navigate back to the site._**

-    A custom error page is available in case of 400, 403, 404 or 500 error.
+    A custom error page is available in case of 400, 403, 404 or 500 errors.
 The page includes "Return to Shop" button so that users can easily navigate back to the store.

     <img src="docs/images/testing/error-page.png" width=700>